 What is a CMMS (Computerized Maintenance Management System)?

-Computerized Maintenance Management System (CMMS) is a specialized software platform designed to centralize maintenance data, streamline operations, and extend the lifespan of physical assets.
+A Computerized Maintenance Management System (CMMS) is a specialized software platform designed to centralize maintenance data, streamline operations, and extend the lifespan of physical assets.
 By digitizing workflows that were historically managed on paper or spreadsheets, a CMMS allows maintenance teams to automate work orders, track equipment health, and ensure regulatory compliance.

 Key Takeaway: A modern CMMS serves as the "single source of truth" for maintenance departments, bridging the gap between manual labor and data-driven decision-making.